eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-stardog-full.md

+---
+tags:
+    - Configuration
+---

 ## Configuration for connecting to Stardog backend

 Configuration example:

 This example configures a connection with HTTPS to a remote stardog store (https://remote:5820).
 All SPARQL updates have a timout of 5 minutes configured.

 ```yaml